serokell/blog-posts/untyped-lambda-calculus/article.md

 ### Multivariate functions

 Any multivariate function is the same as multiple nested functions returning other functions.
-If you're familiar with functional programming, you might know such functions are called curried functions, named in honor of Haskell Curry.
+If you're familiar with functional programming, you might know such functions are called curried functions, named after Haskell Curry.
 In pure lambda calculus, then, all functions are curried.

 To simplify the notation, we will now introduce a shorthand syntax.